 OpenText MxDR leverages multiple technologies, including threat intelligence, with our next-generation security information and event management (SIEM) to completely understand the scope and impact of any security event.
 Threat intelligence also allows the correlation to be drawn between data sets of known malicious files and data points identified from ingested log sources.

 The more data we have, the more data sets we can analyze and conduct threat hunting.
 When we see something happening in one of our environments, we sweep through all our client’s data to make sure it doesn’t exist elsewhere.
-We utilize some 300 detection sets within your environment, as well as more than 285 million sensors across the public Internet, to provide real-time, multi-point threat detection.
+We utilize 500+ detection sets within your environment, as well as more than 285 million sensors across the public Internet, to provide real-time, multi-point threat detection.

 Once OpenText MxDR identifies TTPs related to a new malware that’s targeting a particular environment we can apply that TTP to all our clients and notify them immediately.
 We fully integrate OpenText BrightCloud Threat Intelligence into our MxDR platform, which provides valuable loopback information.